opencoff/ovpn-tool/README.md

   See the section on importing below.

 ## Features
-* Uses a single [boltdb](https://github.com/etcd/bbolt) instance to store the certificates and keys.
+* Uses a single [boltdb](https://github.com/etcd-io/bbolt) instance to store the certificates and keys.
-* All data strored in the database is encrypted with keys derived from a user supplied CA passphrase.
+* All data stored in the database is encrypted with keys derived from a user supplied CA passphrase.
 * Support for arbitrary chain of intermediate CAs
 * The certificates and keys are opinionated: